How I Knew I Had Stomach Cancer?

 Other family members (grandparents, aunts, uncles) | Slightly increased risk, but less than first-degree relatives |

-Nevertheless, I can still offer you a helpful resource that can guide you on supporting your loved one.
-Here’s a detailed overview of ways to support a loved one with stomach cancer in the US:
+Nevertheless, I can still offer you a helpful resource that can guide you in supporting your loved one.
+Here’s a detailed overview of ways to provide care and assistance for someone facing this condition in the US.

 Emotional Support: